 - General well-being such as what your loved one should eat and who they have contact with.

-Power of attorney varies in Scotland and Northern Ireland, so be sure to look into the laws and guidelines where you live.
+The rules regarding this document varies in Scotland and Northern Ireland, so be sure to look into the laws and guidelines where you live.

-Many people assume that a spouse or civil partner will automatically be able to access bank accounts or pensions and make decisions about healthcare, but without lasting power of attorney they won’t have the proper authority.
+Many people assume that a spouse or civil partner will automatically be able to access bank accounts or pensions and make decisions about healthcare, but without lasting power of attorney, they won’t have the proper authority.

 If your loved one loses mental capacity and no power of attorney is in place you will need to apply to the Court of Protection to be appointed as a deputy.
 The Court of Protection will:

 - Decide whether your loved one has the mental capacity to make a decision.